Winterval: Legacy

 Birmingham City Council did not use the name "Winterval" after the 1998–9 season, but it persists as shorthand for any secular replacement for Christmas, used both by supporters and opponents of the traditional Christmas; it is also cited as a cautionary tale or urban legend by those who regard allegations of the existence of a "war on Christmas" as overblown.

 On 8 November 2011 the Daily Mail issued a correction after using the term 'Winterval' in an opinion piece by Melanie Phillips, which it ran on 26 September 2011, stating:

 The lawyer and law correspondent David Allen Green, and the campaigner Inayat Bunglawala both included Winterval as an example in evidence to the Leveson Inquiry into the culture, practices and ethics of the British press.
 Green wrote:

-The city of Waterford in the Republic of Ireland has named its municipal mid-winter festivities 'Winterval' since 2012 as an annual event that continues up to the present.
+The city of Waterford in Ireland has named its municipal mid-winter festivities 'Winterval' since 2012 as an annual event that continues up to the present.